 One such skill is in-fighting, the ability to scuffle, joust and maneuver at close quarters in order to find punching room and then strike with short, clean blows to body and head.
 On the surface, it may look simple enough: you move forward, get inside your opponent’s reach, and then punch away.
 But as is often the case, what looks simple is anything but.
 Effective in-fighting is as difficult a skill to master in boxing as any other.

-In Lee Wylie‘s new video, he illuminates the techniques of in-fighting while once again paying tribute to his pugilistic idol, Roberto Duran, who is, without a doubt, one of the greatest inside battlers to ever step into the ring.
+In “Control,” Lee Wylie illuminates the techniques of in-fighting while once again paying tribute to his pugilistic idol, Roberto Duran, a legendary champion who is, without a doubt, one of the greatest inside battlers to ever step into the ring.
 What skills and tactics allowed the legendary “Manos De Piedra” to control the action at close range and land vicious hooks and uppercuts?
 Wylie has the answers in another of his video masterpieces.
 Check it out: